dvingerh/DiscordAutoDelete/README.md

 # DiscordAutoDelete Bot README

 ## Overview
-DiscordAutoDelete Bot is a Discord bot designed to manage and automate message deletion tasks in Discord servers.
+DiscordAutoDelete Bot is a simple yet useful Discord bot designed to manage and automate message deletion tasks in Discord servers.
 It offers simple but powerful control over which messages are deleted.

 The bot uses a rolling log system.
 When the channel exceeds a set message limit the oldest message that exceeded the limit will be deleted.
 Messages are not purged in bulk to minimize disruption.
-You can customize it to exclude pinned messages or and bot embeds from being deleted.
+You can customize it to exclude pinned messages or bot embeds from being deleted.

 ## Features
 - **Automatic Message Deletion**: Configure channels to automatically delete messages exceeding a specified limit.